DarkPoulet/eggnoggplusplus/README.md

 ## How to use ##
 0. Continue to read this README, there is some useful information
 1. Download this github repository on your computer and go inside the folder `eggnoggplusplus`
-2. Create a map in the folder "maps", either using the `mapeditor` or manually by copying the syntax from the other examples
+2. Create a map in the folder "maps", either using the `mapeditor` or manually by copying the syntax from the other examples (recommended)
 3. Change the file `main.py` to use your new map
 4. Run `main.py` with python3. (`python3 main.py` on linux)
 5. Done.
 The eggnogg binary in folder "my_eggnogg_linux" or "my_eggnogg_windows" has the new maps according to what you changed in `main.py`.
 (Go to the directory "my_eggnogg-\*", then run `eggnoggplus`).
 If you run into error "segmentation fault", it is probably because your map didn't respect the format decribed below, or that you didn't go in the folder "my_eggnogg_*" before running eggnogg.